SkyOfSteel/Custom_VPN_on_EC2/README.md

 ![Illustration](docs/SG%20example.png "EC2 Security Group - Adding a new rule")

+> [!NOTE]
+> If you ever intend to stop and restart the EC2 instance, add an Elastic IP before proceeding, so that the created VPN configuration file has a permanent IP address associated with it.
+Otherwise, the configuration file will need to be edited every time the EC2 instance changes the IP address.
 5. Log into your new EC2 instance via SSH by following the [reference](https://github.com/SkyOfSteel/EC2_SSH_Login).
 6. In the browser, navigate to the [openvpn-install](https://github.com/angristan/openvpn-install) repository.
 7. In the SSH terminal, run the following commands from the Readme in the [openvpn-install](https://github.com/angristan/openvpn-install) repository one by one to install OpenVPN: